ETV Bharat / sports

 Published : Sep 1, 2024, 4:31 PM IST

-India faces a potential spin conundrum as the inevitable retirements of Test cricket greats Ravindra Jadeja and Ravichandran Ashwin loom.
+India faces a potential spin conundrum as the inevitable retirements of Test cricket greats Ravindra Jadeja looms while Ravichandran Ashwin retires from international cricket with the conclusion of the third Test between India and Australia at the iconic The Gabba in Brisbane on Wednesday, December 18, 2024.
 While finding successors for Jadeja seems more straightforward, the scarcity of quality right-arm off-spinners in the domestic circuit poses a significant challenge for India’s spin department and it could hurt India soon.

-Over the last decade, Ashwin and Jadeja’s contribution to India’s formidable subcontinent record was extraordinary, losing only two of 52 games at home since 2012.
-But now, Ashwin is 37, and Jadeja is 35, and team management would be eyeing to find some quality and like-to-like replacements because it’s highly unlikely that they will be around for more than one World Test Championship (WTC) cycle.
-The pressing question arises: Is India prepared for life without their dynamic spin duo?
+Over the last decade, Ashwin and Jadeja’s contribution to India’s formidable subcontinent record was extraordinary, losing only 7 of 56 Tests at home since 2012.
+But now, after Ashwin's retirement at the age of 38, and Jadeja is 36, team management would be eyeing to find some quality and like-to-like replacements.
+Despite Jadeja being exceptionally fit and performing well with both bat and ball, he is highly unlikely to be around for more than one World Test Championship (WTC) cycle.
+Hence, the pressing question arises: Is India prepared for life without their dynamic spin duo?

 In Jadeja’s case, the answer is yes.
 There is Axar Patel, who has proved his mettle at the highest level but hasn’t played any game outside India yet, while there are a few names with the almost same skill set at the domestic level such as Saurabh Kumar, Shams Mulani, R Sai Kishore, Kumar Kartikeya, Shahbaz Ahmed, Abid Mushtaq, and Manav Suthar.

-However, things get worse when you start identifying a quality off-spinner.
+However, things get worse when you start identifying a quality off-spinner who can replace Ashwin.
 Let’s be fair and say, currently, India doesn’t have a single ready-to-go replacement for Ashwin.
-Yes, there are Jalaj Saxena, K Gowtham, Jayant Yadav and Akshay Wakhare who have excelled in domestic cricket, producing exceptional numbers, but all of them age above 33, raising concern for long-term viability.
-Washington Sundar, who has been impressive with the bat, didn’t look threatening with the ball, in all the four Tests he played at the international level.
-Meanwhile, young rising stars such as Saransh Jain, Pulkit Narang and Tanush Kotian lack experience for India A yet.
+Yes, there are Jalaj Saxena, K Gowtham, Jayant Yadav and Akshay Wakhare who have excelled in domestic cricket, producing exceptional numbers, but all of them age above 34, raising concern for long-term viability.
+Washington Sundar, who has been impressive with the bat, didn’t look threatening with the ball, except for the Test series against New Zealand at home last month.
+Meanwhile, young rising stars such as Saransh Jain, and Tanush Kotian, who shone in the domestic competitions, and Pulkit Narang lack experience for India A yet.

 One more potential solution is Manav Suthar, who was part of the India A squad for the emerging Asia Cup 2023, which is another name you will be hearing a lot about in the future.